 We all need to work on being better informed.
-There is no shortage of people who are unhappy with our government or political process these days, but very few of us actually do anything about it.
-It is much easier to complain and assume that one particular party has all the answers or not.
-In addition, instead of actually doing some research and using fact based arguments, we prefer to have strong opinions based on the rhetoric and propaganda of ill informed media personalities.
-Sadly it seems as we age we spend most of our time trying to validate and support what we want to believe rather than being open to alternative points of view and different answers.
+There is no shortage of people who are unhappy with our government or political process these days, but very few of us do anything about it.
+It is much easier to complain and assume that one party has all the answers or not.
+In addition, instead of doing some research and using fact-based arguments, we prefer to have strong opinions based on the rhetoric and propaganda of ill-informed media personalities.
+Sadly, it seems as we age, we spend most of our time trying to validate and support what we want to believe rather than being open to alternative points of view and different answers.

 It is much better to do your own homework and think for yourself.
 And, true learning always takes place when you are forced to confront reality and challenge what you think you already know.
-It also means you have to actually spend time learning and becoming better informed.
-If you choose not to do this then don’t be surprised if you end up unhappy with the results.
+It also means you must spend time learning and becoming better informed.
+If you choose not to do this, then don’t be surprised if you end up unhappy with the results.

 - We Need More Courage and Less Political Posturing (capacity-building.com)